stromg/jira-template/README.md

 It turned out this wasn’t an official API, but rather an **internal Jira feature** used by the platform itself.

 That led to a thought: *what if there was a simple webpage that built these URLs automatically — with reusable templates for common reports?*
-This project is the result, and no, i did not check if a solution already existed :)
+This project is the result, and it might be helpful if, for some reason, Jiras built in templates is not accessible.

 ---